Voting Rights Restoration Efforts in Nevada

 Current Disenfranchisement Law (effective until January 1, 2019)

-Nevada has one of the most complex disenfranchisement laws in the country.
+Since 2003, Nevada has had one of the most complex disenfranchisement laws in the country.
 Under current law, voting rights are automatically restored to people completing sentences for most first-time felony convictions.
-The following are permanently disenfranchised unless they are pardoned or granted a restoration of civil rights from a court, people with: (1) “category A” felonies; (2) “category B” felonies that resulted in substantial bodily harm to the victim; or (3) multiple felony convictions of any category that arose from separate instances.
+The following are permanently disenfranchised unless they are pardoned or granted a restoration of civil rights by a court, people with: (1) “category A” felonies; (2) “category B” felonies that resulted in substantial bodily harm to the victim; or (3) multiple felony convictions of any category that arose from separate instances.
 Individuals that received a “dishonorable discharge” from parole or probation permanently lose voting rights unless pardoned.

 On June 4, 2017, Governor Brian Sandoval signed into law Assembly Bill 181, a law that will restore rights to thousands of Nevadans with past convictions who previously were permanently disenfranchised.
 Effective January 1, 2019, Nevada’s law will no longer permanently disenfranchise citizens solely because they received a “dishonorable discharge” from probation or parole, and persons with certain convictions classified as “category B” will have their rights restored two years after completion of sentence.